Webinars and Workshops

 Immigration Questions?

-International students with immigration questions can come to the Virtual Office, write to international@ubishops.ca, or book an appointment with Alison.
+International students with immigration questions can come to the Virtual Office, or write to international@ubishops.ca.

 Mark your calendar!

-International students who have accepted their offer of admission will receive an email invitation to register for International Welcome.
+International students who have accepted their offer of admission received an email invitation to register for International Welcome in early June and mid-July.

 Are you an international student who has been admitted to Bishop’s for the Fall 2026 semester?
 Our series of workshops to help you prepare your arrival started in November 2025!
 By making plans to attend these webinars, you are taking steps to better prepare your arrival at Bishop’s.